syncfusion-content/maui-docs/MAUI/Backdrop/migration.md

 ---
 layout: post
 title: Migrate from Xamarin to .NET MAUI  Backdrop page | Syncfusion
-description: Learn here all about Migrating from Syncfusion Xamarin backdrop page to Syncfusion .NET MAUI backdrop page control and more.
+description: Learn about Migrating from the Syncfusion Xamarin backdrop page to Syncfusion .NET MAUI backdrop page control and more.
 platform: MAUI
 control: SfBackdropPage
 documentation: ug